-AS/Jur (2010) 12 12 March 2010 ajdoc12 2010 Sub-Committee on the election of Judges to the European Court of Human Rights Committee on Legal Affairs and Human Rights Procedure for electing judges to the European Court of Human Rights Information document prepared by the Secretariat Introduction 1.
-According to Protocol No 11 to the European Convention on Human Rights (hereinafter "ECHR"), in force since 1 November 1998, the European Court of Human Rights operates on a permanent basis and is made up of full-time professional judges permanently resident in Strasbourg.
+1. According to Protocol No 11 to the European Convention on Human Rights (hereinafter "ECHR"), in force since 1 November 1998, the European Court of Human Rights operates on a permanent basis and is made up of full-time professional judges resident in Strasbourg.
 The number of judges is equal to that of High Contracting Parties.
-Amending Protocol No.14 to the Convention, which will enter into force on 1 June 2010, does not change these provisions.
-It does, however, institute a single term of office of nine years for judges elected to the Court and sets out transitional provisions for the ipso jure extension of the term of office of sitting judges at the time the Protocol enters into force.
-Criteria for office 2.
-Article 21, paragraph 1, of the ECHR stipulates: "The judges shall be of high moral character and must either possess the qualifications required for appointment to high judicial office or be jurisconsults of recognised competence".
-Procedure for electing judges 3.
-According to Article 22 of the $ECHR^1$:
+Amending Protocol No.14 to the Convention, which entered into force on 1 June 2010, did not change these provisions.
+It did, however, institute a single term of office of nine years for judges elected to the Court and set out transitional provisions for the ipso jure extension of the term of office of sitting judges at the time the Protocol entered into force (Article 21 of Protocol No.14).